saif-gorges/GTA-Restaurant-Location-App/readme.md

   - They have comparitively very low number of restaurants than other neighbourhoods at 4 and 15 respectively.
   - The Crime Rate in these neighbourhoods is very low making them a safer option.
   Additionally, we can also see that both these neighbourhoods are highly populated with european origins followed by asian origins, ideal for opening similar ethnic cuisines.
-  If you further drill down for Bridle Path Sunnybrook York Mills for Lawrence PArk South,
+  If you further drill down
+  - for Bridle Path Sunnybrook York Mills, since there are few restaurants with only four options as Burgers, Cafes, Seafood and Breakfast and Brunch, once can open new restaurants with different theme.
+  - for Lawrence Park South, japanese and italian restaurants

   ## <a name="final-proposal"></a>Fianl Proposal
   * The final proposal is deployed through the Heroku.